denisvrdoljak/MSIS2506_Fall2019/wk2/week2hw.md

 # Week 2 Assignment

-Make sure you have teh books by next week (week 3)!
+Make sure you have the books by next week (week 3)!

 Go through Part 3 and Part 5 here: